Most PCs of today come pre-built with at least 1 fan which is usually a rear/exhaust fan.

-What if Your Motherboard Doesn’t have Enough Fan Ports?
+What If Your Motherboard Doesn’t Have Enough Fan Ports?

 If you don’t have enough fan headers on your motherboard for a certain amount of fans that you want to install, you can simply plug the remaining fans into the PSU.

-Connecting Fans to PSU
+Connecting Fans To PSU

 If you plug case fans directly into the PSU (Power Supply Unit), you won’t be able to control the fan speed.
 That means the fan will always run at maximum speed.
 However, sometimes you’re left with no options.